 Additionally, the bill repeals Sections 202.061 and 202.260 of the Occupations Code, which may have previously governed aspects of podiatry licensing.
-Importantly, the changes made by this Act do not affect the validity of licenses issued prior to its effective date of September 1, 2025, ensuring that existing licenses remain valid until their original expiration terms.
+Importantly, the bill stipulates that any licenses issued under the previous law remain valid until their expiration date, ensuring that existing license holders are not adversely affected by the changes.
+The new provisions will take effect on September 1, 2025.

 Statutes affected: